Kaopiz Logo

 Conversational AI refers to technologies that enable computers to understand, process, and respond to human language in a natural, conversational manner.
 This AI trend powers virtual assistants, chatbots, and voice-activated systems, transforming customer service, sales, and user engagement by providing personalized, efficient, and scalable interactions.

-The global conversational AI market was valued at $11.58 billion in 2024 and is projected to grow at a strong CAGR of 23.7% from 2025 to 2030.
+The global conversational AI market is projected to reach $41.39 billion by 2030, growing at a CAGR of 23.7% from 2025 to 2030.
 Businesses across industries are adopting conversational AI to automate customer support, improve user experiences, and gather valuable insights from interactions.

 Notable Examples: